National Association for the Advancement of White People: Current presence

 Much of the NAAWP's activities, like other white supremacist organizations, have been shifted online.
 The internet has provided a means for the NAAWP to expand its influence and attract more members.
 This is leading to decentralization within the organization, but also a wider dispersion of their influence - the NAAWP previously maintained their own website and magazine, which was publicly available online.
 Supremacist groups thrive online due to the veil of anonymity and ability to form communities with like-minded people, sharing information and propaganda unfit for mainstream media.

 Due to this, it is difficult to predict the growth or decline of the NAAWP.
 Their previous web domain, www.naawp.com, is now inactive, meaning that the group has either lost relevance or moved to more private forums.
 With the resurgence in white supremacist movements, it may be the case that the organization still exists, but does so covertly.
-Some of the most recent coverage regarding the NAACP comes from 2000, where they launched Operation Appalachian, a charity initiative.
+Some of the most recent coverage regarding the NAAWP comes from 2000, where they launched Operation Appalachian, a charity initiative.